-Here we'll show you how to cut electrical box openings that fit perfectly the first time—without broken corners and especially without being too big.
+Here we’ll show you how to cut electrical box openings in drywall that fit perfectly the first time—without broken corners and especially without being too big.
 Oversized holes are a hassle to fix and look tacky with those big plate covers.
 If you do make a mistake, check out our remedies for getting you out of a jam.

 Measure the light from two established edges.
 Read the distances at the near and far sides of the box.
 Write them on the framing if you have a short memory!

 Photo 2: Mark the cutout in the drywall

 Transfer the measurements to the drywall and draw a box.
 Drive a nail through the center point for a pilot hole.
 Rotate the cutter several times to score the paper.